pooriya-jamie/pooriya-jamie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer science student at <a href='https://aut.ac.ir/'>Tehran Polytechnic</a>.
+subtitle: PhD student in Communication at <a href='https://www.ucla.edu/'>University of California, Los Angeles (UCLA)</a>.

 profile:
   align: right
   image: main.jpg
-  image_circular: False # crops the image to make it circular
+  image_circular: True
   more_info: >

-news: true # includes a list of news items
+news: true
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true
-social: true # includes social icons at the bottom of the page
+social: true
 ---

-Hello there! 👋 I’m Pooriya Jamie, a final year computer science student passionate about data science, human-computer interaction (HCI), and computer science education.
-My academic journey has been fueled by a desire to bridge educational gaps and improve accessibility and equity.

-I have worked extensively on research projects exploring AI's transformative potential in education.
-These include developing AI-assisted assessment systems to analyze how students integrate feedback, studying the impact of ChatGPT on problem-solving in computing courses, and creating adaptive educational tools for personalized learning experiences.
-My research interests lie at the intersection of HCI, Data Science for Social Good, and enhancing education through innovative technologies.

-Proficient in machine learning, I thrive on solving complex problems and leveraging cutting-edge AI techniques to develop practical solutions.

-If you’re interested in collaborating on research or educational projects, let’s connect and explore how we can make a positive impact together!
+Hello, I’m Pooriya Jamie, a first-year PhD student in Communication at the University of California, Los Angeles (UCLA), advised by <a href="https://homahm.github.io/">Prof. Homa Hosseinmardi</a>.
+My research examines how algorithmic curation shapes social media experiences and influences user well-being, at the intersection of human-computer interaction, data science, and socio-technical systems.

+Previously, I explored AI’s transformative potential in education, including developing AI-assisted tools to analyze student learning behaviors, studying the effects of large language models on problem-solving, and designing adaptive systems for personalized learning.
+These experiences shaped my broader interest in leveraging computational and human-centered methods to understand and improve experiences in digital environments.

+I am particularly interested in projects at the intersection of AI, communication, and human-centered technology, and I welcome collaborations that investigate the social and behavioral impacts of digital systems.